 While you can invest in pretty much anything inside an IRA - from a single stock, to a managed hedged portfolio like Titan - 401(k)s generally force you to choose from a small selection of options offered by your employer.

 That's because 401(k)s, unlike IRAs, must be sponsored and set up by your employer.
 As such, you'll only be able to invest in the investment products that your employer's 401(k) administrator offers - which often leave much to be desired.

 There's a silver lining here though, because the funds you contribute to your 401(k) don't necessarily need to stay there.

 By performing what's known as a "401(k) rollover," you can actually convert your 401(k) into an IRA all at once - and it doesn't count towards your annual $6,000 IRA contribution limit.

-This is a great way to size up your IRA, transition your 401(k) into Titan's Flagship strategy, and bypass the $6,000 annual IRA contribution limit.
+This is a great way to size up your IRA, transition your 401(k) into Titan's Flagship and Opportunities strategies, and bypass the $6,000 annual IRA contribution limit.
 And it's tax-free!

 We understand the power of this, so we made 401(k) rollovers super simple at Titan - no paperwork, no fuss.

 Just head to the app and open a new retirement account.
 All it takes is a few taps and you'll be well on your way to super-charging your IRA.